Taxation of Employee Stock Options

 A long-term capital gain or loss can be claimed on the stock only if the stock was held for at least 2 years after the ISO was granted and at least 1 year after the exercise of the option.
 These holding period rules are considered satisfied if an earlier sale was motivated to comply with conflict-of-interest requirements.

-If the holding period test was not satisfied, then the gain on the stock sale is treated as ordinary wage income equal to the option spread:
+If the holding period test was not satisfied, the gain on the stock sale is treated as ordinary wage income equal to the option spread:

 Ordinary Wage Income